xxxAIRINxxx/ARNCoreDataAccessor/README.md

 Requirements
 ============

-ARNDeferred requires iOS 6.0 and above, and uses ARC.
+Requires iOS 6.0 or later, and uses ARC.

 Licensing